BOOK YOUR WORKSHOP TODAY

 Trusting the Inner Teacher

-At the heart of Montessori’s work lies a profound faith in the child’s inner powers.
-She believed that every child carries within them a guide—a living, quiet intelligence directing development from within.
-She called this the inner teacher, and insisted that the adult’s highest task was not to instruct or shape, but to observe, protect, and prepare the environment so that this inner teacher could carry out its work.
+At the heart of the work of Maria Montessori lies a deep confidence in the child’s inner capacities.
+Montessori believed that every child carries a guiding intelligence within them—a quiet force directing development from the inside.
+She described this presence as the inner teacher, and understood the adult’s role as one of careful observation and preparation.
+The adult cultivates the environment that allows this inner guidance to unfold its work.

-Montessori often spoke of the “miracle of normalization,” the moment when a child, placed in the proper environment, naturally returns to order, harmony, and joy.
-Adults experience a similar miracle when the Inner Child feels safe enough to emerge.
-Emotional rigidity softens.
+Montessori often spoke of the “miracle of normalization,” the moment when a child placed in a supportive environment naturally returns to balance, order, and joy.
+A parallel experience appears in inner healing.
+As the Inner Child feels increasingly safe, emotional rigidity softens.
 Self-criticism quiets.
 Creativity returns.
 Connection deepens.
-The psyche begins to move toward wholeness not through force, but through trust.
+The psyche gradually moves toward integration through trust and supportive presence.
+The inner teacher remains present throughout life.
+Waiting, listening and guiding.

 And visit our Inner Child Workshop page for more information.